 It’s interesting how many things are cited as if they are in the Bible.
-Like, one shall put a thousand to flight and two shall put ten thousand to flight is often quoted by leadership teachers about the power of an individual or a duo.
+Like, one shall put a thousand to flight and two shall put ten thousand to flight is often quoted by leadership teachers about the power of an individual being exponentially multiplied when in a team.
 But how many realise this citation refers to what Israel’s enemies could do to them if they broke Covenant with God (not what they would do to their enemies)?
 (Deut.
 32:30)

 The particular almost-biblical-expression in question is used to promote “Pre-Millennialism” which is the idea that Christ will return and set up a Golden Age on earth for a thousand years where even normally carnivorous animals will become vegetarian.
 This idea has gained much popular paperback-theology endorsement.
 But I am proposing a quite different view for your consideration.

-Perhaps in a similar way, what I am proposing might meet with similar Copernican objectors.
+Perhaps in a similar way, what I am proposing might meet with similar Copernican-type objectors.
 I am going to attempt to show that Isaiah 11:6 should not be taken in a wooden literal sense.
-Having already shown that the expression the lion shall lay down with the lamb…does not occur in the Bible, I am going to argue that neither is the very concept proposed – a Golden Age on earth, called the Millennium – to be what the Bible teaches.
+Having already shown that the expression the lion shall lay down with the lamb … does not occur in the Bible, I am going to argue that neither is the very concept proposed – a Golden Age on earth, called the Millennium – to be what the Bible teaches.